 After I filled the white chocolate cups, I found myself not being able to resist these little mousse cups.
 Mostly because of the white chocolate cups.
 Make sure to use good quality white chocolate!
 Store brand is often good enough but the white chocolate found in the US stores?
 Nuh-uh.
 Get the name brand stuff!

-For a chocolate version, try this Easy Keto Chocolate Mousse!
+For a semi-sweet chocolate version, try this vegan chocolate mousse.
+And for a sugar-free version, try this Easy Keto Chocolate Mousse!

 Strawberry Cheesecake Mousse in White Chocolate Cups

 - 12 ounces (340 grams) good quality white chocolate

 - 3/4 cup (110 grams) good quality white chocolate

 - 8 ounces (225 grams) cream cheese, room temperature

 - 1/2 cup (128 grams) plain Greek yogurt

 - Line a muffin tin with 12 muffin liners.